 "There are no ugly colors, only colors in bad relationships." a quote from an amazing painter, and former professor of mine, Carl Blair -- Jack Burgess

 What if computer keyboards were colorized and we typed in color?
 Could our brains adjust to learning how to read color as well as we naturally read the alphabet?
 Think how different today's media would look...the written language of color. -- Betsy Solfisburg Quinn

 Color is actually the most basic tool of communication that we use.
 Often, we don't even realize that color is the medium of communication.
 Barcodes and QR codes are binary symbols that use the presence and absence of color (usually b/w, but not always) to tell scanners to process specific data points. -- Chris Carpenter

 The conversation on-site

 The Color Project began their journey in Palm Springs with a bike ride to local thrift stores, where everyone committed to exploring new colors they normally wouldn't wear.
 This prompted the question: What are personal, political and social influences that form our relationship to color?

 On the second day, the group shared ideas on how color might be used in businesses and organizations.
-How can color amplify an idea?
+Can color amplify an idea?
 How might color build a team?
-Can color give confidence to those who don't believe they are creative?
+Can color give confidence to those who don't think they're creative?